Equipping researchers with the essential skills to enable them to succeed in their careers.

 Priority will be given to those member universities that have not previously been awarded an Early Career Researcher Training Grant.

+These grants are delivered as part of one of the ACU Supporting Research Community’s aim to help the development of early career researchers across the Commonwealth.
 The Supporting Research Community is a forum for staff at ACU member universities who are involved in supporting the research process, including research management and administration, research impact and uptake, and library services.
 Researchers at all levels are also welcome to join.

 The community brings together colleagues from across the Commonwealth and creates a space for sharing knowledge, experience and good practice, discussing issues and solutions, showcasing ideas, and discovering potential avenues for collaboration.
 Members can also keep up-to-date with the latest trends and opportunities in the profession and promote the work of their team and university.